threethinggame/threethinggame.github.io/content/post/2020-02-26-the-March-event.md

 I am glad you asked.
 First thing is to put the date in your diary.

-Remember, remember the (weekend of the 16th and 17th) of November game making, three things, the lot.
+Remember, remember the (weekend of the 21st and 22nd) of March game making, three things, the lot.
 I see no reason why Game Jam season should ever be forgot.

 Form teams!
 Generally speaking, you want to have a maximum of 5 people in your team.
 Under the pressure of 24 hours it can be very difficult to integrate the efforts of large numbers of people.
 Even 5 is pushing it a little.
-You can register online here: https://forms.gle/esuB9AKMQef86pJT8.
+You can register online here: https://forms.gle/netTgLXc3iE2gcgk6.

-Registration will close on Wednesday 13th November so please get your registration forms to me before then.
+Registration will close on Wednesday 18th March so please get your registration forms to me before then.

 There are a limited number of places as everyone needs to be able to fit in the big lab and these are on a first come first served basis.